Belarus diverts plane to arrest journalist | DW | 23.05.2021

 The journalist was reportedly en route from Greece to Lithuania when the plane he was on was forced to land in Belarus

-A Belarusian journalist and opposition activist, Roman Protasevich, was held at an airport in Minsk after his Lithuania-bound flight was forced to land on Sunday.
+A Belarusian journalist and opposition activist, Roman Pratasevich, was held at an airport in Minsk after his Lithuania-bound flight was forced to land on Sunday.

 Opposition figures swiftly criticized the move, which they said was a bid by the government of longtime leader Alexander Lukashenko to clamp down on critical voices.